 The Marion County Health Department dental clinic is conveniently located in West Ocala at the Hampton Center.
-This unique partnership between CF and the health department provides a broad range of dental services to ages 0-20, while serving as a clinical site for the CF Dental Assisting program.
+This unique partnership between CF and the health department provides a broad range of dental services while serving as a clinical site for the CF Dental Assisting program.
 The clinic also offers an evening clinic twice a month on Mondays for adult care.